ABC-Center/ABC-guide/README.md

 ## About the Guide

-This guide was developed based on the more general [Collaborative Distributed Science Guide](https://imageomics.github.io/Collaborative-distributed-science-guide/), which was a joint effort between ABC and Imageomics to generalize the [Imageomics Guide](https://imageomics.github.io/Imageomics-guide/) for a broader audience.
-It is focused on providing guidance and best practices for collaborative and interdisciplinary (computer science + biology/ecology) work, and is broadly applicable to anyone working in similar or adjacent fields.
+This guide provides guidance and best practices for collaborative and interdisciplinary (computer science + biology/ecology) work at the ABC Global Center.
+It is focused on ABC member needs while remaining broadly applicable to anyone working in similar or adjacent fields.
 The website is generated from Markdown documents with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to increase accessibility for those less familiar with GitHub.

 Please feel free to open an [issue](https://github.com/ABC-Center/ABC-guide/issues) with any questions regarding the content of this guide.

+### History

+This guide houses the information needed to get started with and use center resources readily available to all ABC members.
+It was developed based on the more general [Collaborative Distributed Science Guide](https://imageomics.github.io/Collaborative-distributed-science-guide/), which was a joint effort between ABC and Imageomics to generalize the [Imageomics Guide](https://imageomics.github.io/Imageomics-guide/) for a broader audience (please see the [template repository](https://github.com/Imageomics/Collaborative-distributed-science-guide) for more information).
+The template guide solution was born out of the desire to host an analogous site for the [AI and Biodiversity Change (ABC) Global Center](http://abcresearchcenter.org) while limiting duplicative updates between guides (ABC and Imageomics share some team members on this project).

 ## Contributing